Meteor-Community-Packages/meteor-autoform/README.md

 }
 ```

+## Public API

+Some public methods are exposed on the `AutoForm` object.
+Refer to the [API documentation](https://github.com/aldeed/meteor-autoform/blob/master/api.md).

 ## Non-Collection Forms

 If you want to use an AutoForm for a form that does not relate to a collection